Tags

 By following rigid economies and selling for cash, Penney made substantial profits and eventually established a chain of such stores.

-In 1912, Penney had 34 Golden Rule stores in the Rocky Mountain States.
-In 1913, all stores were consolidated and the company was incorporated under the new name, J. C. Penney Company, with William Henry McManus as a co-founder.
+In 1913, by consolidating all the stores the company got incorporated under the new name, J. C. Penney Company, with William Henry McManus as a co-founder.

-In two years alone from 1915 to 1917 the company grew from 83 stores to 175.
+From 1915 to 1917 the company grew from 83 stores to 175.

-The chain expanded rapidly as stores mangers were allowed to open new stores, keeping one quarter of the profits, as soon as they were successful.
+The chain expanded rapidly as stores mangerswere allowed to open new stores, keeping one quarter of the profits, as soon as they were successful.
 This simple concept led the store massive expansion and making it the second-biggest retailer in the country by 1970.

 Past logos of JCPenney